sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="deppolicy"></a>**DEPPolicy**
-A device can be trusted more if the DEP Policy is enabled on the device.
+<p style="margin-left: 20px">A device can be trusted more if the DEP Policy is enabled on the device.</p>

-Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
-Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.
+<p style="margin-left: 20px">Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
+Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.</p>

-DEPPolicy can be disabled or enabled by using the following commands in WMI or a PowerShell script:
+<p style="margin-left: 20px">DEPPolicy can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

 -   To disable DEP, type **bcdedit.exe /set {current} nx AlwaysOff**
 -   To enable DEP, type **bcdedit.exe /set {current} nx AlwaysOn**

-If DEPPolicy = 1 (On), then allow access.
+<p style="margin-left: 20px">If DEPPolicy = 1 (On), then allow access.</p>

-If DEPPolicy = 0 (Off), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If DEPPolicy = 0 (Off), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets